 There are three main seasons in most of Thailand: hot, cool, and rainy.
 The southern coasts, however, generally only have two seasons: wet and dry.
-These two seasons are during different months, too, depending on whether it’s the Andaman or Gulf coast.
+These two seasons are during different months, too, depending on whether it’s the Andaman or Gulf coast of Thailand.

 Central, Northern, and Northeastern Thailand have similar seasons.
 November to May is the cool season.
 Despite the name, temperatures and humidity levels are still often fairly high, though conditions are generally comfortable.
 There is little rainfall.
 Temperatures are typically cooler the farther north one goes.
 The cool season is the prime tourist season.
 Prices are often higher and pre-booking may be required for accommodation and tours in popular areas.